-By far and away the most popular web server is the Apache HTTP Server (usually just ‘Apache’) – the in LAMP.
+By far and away the most popular web server is the Apache HTTP Server (usually just ‘Apache’) – the A in LAMP.
 However, Apache is by no means the only web server available, and some of its downsides have led to the development of alternatives.
 One such example is nginx – pronounced ‘engine-ex’ and not, as I originally thought, ‘en-jinx’.
 FLOSS Weekly recently covered nginx in one of their podcasts, and this spurred me to write a post about what is probably the second most popular web service for Unix platforms.

 First of all, nginx is not necessarily a wholesale replacement for Apache – although it can be configured as an origin server.
 Instead, the main selling point is its use as a reverse proxy, where nginx sits in front of one or more existing web servers and performs tasks such as load balancing and caching.